Paolo Roversi

 PR

 Yes, very much.
-Pound was a great poet and a very special and influential person.
-While being there was moving, to be honest, I don’t connect that moment directly to my work that I do in fashion.
-When I left Italy and came to Paris, I left everything behind: my Italian education, my political context, everything else from that life.
-I didn’t bring it with me; I couldn’t in a lot of ways.
-Paris was a new beginning for me and I took it.
+Pound was a great poet and a very special, influential person.
+While being there was moving, I don’t connect that moment directly to my work in fashion.
+When I left Italy and came to Paris, I left everything behind: my education, my political context, everything from that life.
+I didn’t bring it with me—I couldn’t, in many ways.
+Paris was a new beginning for me, and I took it.

 EO